-Long-range interaction between different brain regions via feedforward and feedback signals are thought to enable flexible behaviors in rapidly evolving environments.
+Long-range interactions between different brain regions via feedforward and feedback signals are thought to enable flexible behaviors in rapidly evolving environments.
 Cortical areas are highly interconnected1-6, suggesting that, across modalities, information about stimuli and their behavioral significance is widely shared, even in primary sensory cortical areas7-10.
 Consequently, cortical stimulus representations can be shaped by cognitive demand and contribute to the selection and generation of actions.
 Within this conceptual framework, cortical feedback has been proposed to support key computations.
-These range from extracting fine stimulus features to learning associations and generating sensorimotor predictions13,15-23, to modifying and executing motor actions in accordance with behaviorally relevant goals11,12,15,16,20,24-26,26-39.
-While feedback from deeper brain regions reformats visual, auditory, and somatosensory neural representations to enable the differential evaluation of same sensory inputs, the degree to which this is the case for olfactory processing has been less scrutinized13,16,32,39.
+These range from extracting fine stimulus features to learning associations and generating sensorimotor predictions13,15-23, to modifying and executing motor actions in accordance with behaviorally relevant goals11,12,15,16,20,24-39.
+While feedback from deeper brain regions reformats visual, auditory, and somatosensory neural representations to enable the differential evaluation of the same sensory inputs, the degree to which this is the case for olfactory processing has been less scrutinized13,16,32,39.

-Volatile compounds bind odorant receptors in the nasal epithelium and relay odor information to the olfactory bulb (OB) glomeruli, which are sorted by odorant receptor type40-42.
-Glomerular responses are normalized and de-correlated by local circuits within the olfactory bulb43-50, and relayed to higher brain regions by two populations of output neurons, the mitral (MCs) and tufted cells (TCs)38,51-62.
-The major projection targets of the olfactory bulb include paleo-cortical areas such as the anterior (aPCx) and posterior piriform cortex (pPCx) and the anterior olfactory nucleus (AON), in addition to the olfactory striatum (tubercle), cortical amygdala (CoA) and the lateral entorhinal cortex (lENT).
-Akin to other sensory modalities, recent work revealed the existence of parallel long-range feedback olfactory processing loops16,17,35,38,45,52,57,59,63-69.
+Volatile compounds bind odorant receptors in the nasal epithelium and relay odor information to the olfactory bulb (OB) glomeruli,

+Cold Spring Harbor Laboratory, Cold Spring Harbor, NY, USA.
+Transylvanian Institute of Neuroscience, Cluj-Napoca, Romania.
+STAR-UBB Institute, Babeş-Bolyai University, Cluj-Napoca, Romania.
+School for Biological Sciences, Cold Spring Harbor Laboratory, Cold Spring Harbor, NY, USA.
+Present address: Champalimaud Neuroscience Program, Lisbon, Portugal.
+Present address: University of Oxford, Oxford, UK.
+Present address: École Normale Supérieure, Paris, France.
+These authors contributed equally: Diego E. Hernandez, Andrei Ciuparu, Pedro Garcia da Silva. e-mail: muresan@tins.ro; albeanu@cshl.edu which are sorted by odorant receptor type40-42.
+Glomerular responses are normalized and de-correlated by local circuits within the olfactory bulb43-50, and relayed to higher brain regions by two populations of output neurons, the mitral (MCs) and tufted cells (TCs)16,38,51-61.
+The major projection targets of the olfactory bulb include paleo-cortical areas such as the anterior (aPCx) and posterior piriform cortex (pPCx) and the anterior olfactory nucleus (AON), in addition to the olfactory striatum (tubercle), cortical amygdala (CoA), and the lateral entorhinal cortex (IENT).
+Akin to other sensory modalities, recent work revealed the existence of parallel long-range feedback olfactory processing loops16,17,35,38,45,52,56,58,62-68.
 These functional streams engage specifically the mitral and the tufted cells and their preferred cortical targets (aPCx for the mitral cells, and the AON for the tufted cells, respectively) to potentially sub-serve different computations.
-In this view, the TC $\leftrightarrow$ AON loop mainly represents sensory features, such as odorant identity, intensity, and timing.
-In contrast, the MC $\leftrightarrow$ PCx loop re-shapes sensory representations to enable fine discrimination of learned odorants and sensorimotor integration as a function of behavioral contingency.
-The primary bulbar recipients of the cortical feedback are inhibitory interneurons, in particular the granule cells (GC)15,51,71-75.
-GCs integrate feedforward sensory input, and mediate lateral and recurrent inhibition by forming reciprocal synapses with the lateral dendrites of mitral and tufted cells15,51,76-79.
-The olfactory bulb dynamically represents odor inputs based on state and context14,45,57,63-66,68,80-82.
+In this view, the TC↔AON loop mainly represents sensory features, such as odorant identity, intensity, and timing.
+In contrast, the MC↔PCx loop re-shapes sensory representations to enable fine discrimination of learned odorants and sensorimotor integration as a function of behavioral contingency.
+The primary bulbar recipients of the cortical feedback are inhibitory interneurons, in particular the granule cells (GC)15,51,70-74.
+GCs integrate feedforward sensory input and mediate lateral and recurrent inhibition by forming reciprocal synapses with the lateral dendrites of mitral and tufted cells15,51,75-78.
+The olfactory bulb dynamically represents odor inputs based on state and context14,45,56,62-65,67,79-81.
 Cortical feedback has been a prominent candidate for shaping the odor representations of the olfactory bulb outputs.
-Indeed, previous work showed that cortical bulbar feedback is sparse and odor specific in naïve animals, and is strengthened by learning relevant stimuli13,16,17,32,39.
-To date, however, how cortical bulbar feedback negotiates sudden changes in stimulus reward associations, and whether it contributes to flexible updating of behavioral strategies is poorly understood.
+Indeed, previous work showed that cortical bulbar feedback is sparse and odor-specific in naïve animals, and is strengthened by learning relevant stimuli13,16,17,32,39.
+To date, however, how cortical bulbar feedback negotiates sudden changes in stimulus-reward associations, and whether it contributes to flexible updating of behavioral strategies is poorly understood.